 Substantial focus is placed on the development of practical applications and techniques to enhance the competitiveness of our students to a wide range of employment opportunities including careers in computer programing, systems analytics, finance, national laboratories, academia, and in industry.
 Employment of Mathematicians is projected to grow 21% from 2014-2024, much faster than the average (11%) for all occupations, according to the Bureau of Labor Statistics.

 Statistics provides quantitative methods for analyzing and interpreting data, designing experiments and surveys, and determining informed decisions under uncertainty and modeling randomness and variability.

-The undergraduate Statistics program provides a thorough foundation in applied statistics and probability through courses such as Intro to Mathematical Statistics, Intro to Probability, Mathematical Biology, Complex Analysis, to name a few.
+The undergraduate Statistics program provides a thorough foundation in applied statistics, data science and probability through courses such as Intro to Mathematical Statistics, Intro to Probability, Mathematical Biology, Complex Analysis, to name a few.
 In addition to an in-depth mathematics curriculum, students have opportunities to incorporate a minor or area of special interest to delve into another discipline; from Biochemistry to Electrical Engineering to Physics.

 Combined BS-MS Program

 Why earn just one degree when you could graduate with two?

 Current Mines students have the opportunity to earn an undergraduate and graduate degree in Computational and Applied Mathematics or Statistics through our combined BS – MS degree program.
 Thesis and Non-thesis options are available for both degree programs.

 This program provides an opportunity for students to work on the two degrees simultaneously and graduate with both degrees in 5 to 5.5 years.

 Current Mines students typically apply to this program upon successful completion of five classes with a MATH prefix numbered 225 or higher.